American Pianists Association

 - Meet the Composer Commissioning Award 2010

-Naxos has just released Margaret Brouwer's newest chamber CD, "Shattered."
-It is now available for purchase on Amazon.
+- Naxos recently released Margaret Brouwer's newest chamber CD, "Shattered."
+It is available for purchase on Amazon.

 “Ms. Brouwer has one of the most delicate ears and inventive imaginations among contemporary American composers.”